MarcDerhammer/smooth-auto-scroll/PUBLISHING.md

 This guide walks you through publishing `smooth-auto-scroll` to npm via **GitHub Actions only**.

-## 🚀 Tag-Based Release Process
+## 🚀 GitHub Actions Only

-This package uses **automated publishing** triggered by git tags.
-Manual npm publishing is disabled for security and consistency.
+This package uses **automated publishing** triggered by GitHub Actions.
+Local npm publishing is completely disabled for security and consistency.

 ## Prerequisites